-Ignitability - A liquid with a flash point less than 140 °F; a non-liquid capable, under standard temperature and pressure, of causing a fire through friction, absorption of moisture or spontaneous chemical changes and, when ignited, burns so vigorously and persistently that it creates a hazard; an ignitable compressed gas; an oxidizer; or a waste with an EPA Hazardous Waste Number of D001.
+- Ignitability A liquid with a flash point less than 140 °F; a non-liquid capable, under standard temperature and pressure, of causing a fire through friction, absorption of moisture or spontaneous chemical changes and, when ignited, burns so vigorously and persistently that it creates a hazard; an ignitable compressed gas; an oxidizer; or a waste with an EPA Hazardous Waste Number of D001. - Corrosivity An aqueous waste with a pH less than 2 or greater than 12.5; a liquid that corrodes steel at a rate greater than 0.25 inch per year at a temperature of 130° F; a solid waste that exhibits the characteristics of corrosivity and has the EPA Hazardous Waste Number of D002.

-Corrosivity - An aqueous waste with a pH less than 2 or greater than 12.5; a liquid that corrodes steel at a rate greater than 0.25 inch per year at a temperature of 130 °F; a solid waste that exhibits the characteristics of corrosivity and has the EPA Hazardous Waste Number of D002.
+Reactivity - A waste that:

-Reactivity - A waste that: 1) is normally unstable and readily undergoes violent change without detonating; 2) reacts violently with water; 3) forms potentially explosive mixtures with water; 4) when mixed with water generates toxic vapors, gases, or fumes in a quantity sufficient to present a danger to human health and the environment; 5) is a cyanide or sulfide-bearing waste which, when exposed to pH conditions between 2 and 12.5, can generate toxic gases, vapors or fumes in a quantity sufficient to present a danger to human health and the environment; 6) is capable of detonation or explosive reaction if it is subjected to a strong initiating source or if heated under confinement; 7) is readily capable of detonation or explosive decomposition or reaction at standard temperature and pressure; 8) is a forbidden explosive, a Class A explosive, or Class B explosive (see 49 CFR 173.51, 173.53, or 173.88, respectively, for further definitions); or 9) is a solid waste that exhibits the characteristics of reactivity and has the EPA Hazardous Waste Number of D003.
+- 1. is normally unstable and readily undergoes violent change without detonating; - 2. reacts violently with water; - 3. forms potentially explosive mixtures with water; - 4. when mixed with water generates toxic vapors, gases, or fumes in a quantity sufficient to present a danger to human health and the environment: - 5. is a cyanide or sulfide-bearing waste which, when exposed to pH conditions between 2 and 12.5, can generate toxic gases, vapors or fumes in a quantity sufficient to present a danger to human health and the environment; - 6. is capable of detonation or explosive reaction if it is subjected to a strong initiating source or if heated under confinement; - 7. is readily capable of detonation or explosive decomposition or reaction at standard temperature and pressure; - 8. is a forbidden explosive, a Class A explosive, or Class B explosive (see 49 CFR 173.51, 173.53, or 173.88, respectively, for further definitions); or - 9. is a solid waste that exhibits the characteristics of reactivity and has the EPA Hazardous Waste Number of D003. - Toxicity A solid waste that exhibits the characteristic of toxicity when a specific EPA "Toxicity Characteristic Leaching Procedure" test method is used;

-Toxicity - A solid waste that exhibits the characteristic of toxicity when a specific EPA "Toxicity Characteristic Leaching Procedure" test method is used; a solid waste that exhibits the characteristic of toxicity having EPA waste codes D004 through D043.
+a solid waste that exhibits the characteristic of toxicity having EPA waste codes D004 through D043.

 There are other chemical and use-specific classes of hazardous waste that are defined by the EPA.
-Rather than define these classes separately, employees are requested to contact the EH&S Office for guidance on determining what constitutes a "hazardous waste".
+Rather than define these classes separately, employees are requested to contact the EHS Office for guidance on determining what constitutes a "hazardous waste".

-Waste minimization is a hallmark of SUNY Cortland's Waste Management Program.
-Employees are encouraged to use chemicals that are less harmful to human health and the environment, and order chemicals in quantities commensurate with needs.
+Waste minimization is a requirement of SUNY Cortland's Waste Management Program.
+Employees are encouraged to use chemicals that are less harmful to human health and the environment, and order chemicals in quantities that commensurate with needs.
 To prevent hazardous waste from accumulating, supervisors and employees are regularly requested to review the department chemical inventory and dispose of chemicals that are no longer needed.

-Employees should wear adequate PPE when handling hazardous waste.
-While PPE is specified by the EH&S Office during chemical procurement, PPE requirements are also specified in department hazard assessments, during training, in SDSs, and in job hazard analyses.
-Employees are encouraged to contact the EH&S Office for guidance on PPE selection involving hazardous waste.
+Employees should wear appropriate PPE when handling hazardous waste.
+While PPE is specified by the EHS Office during chemical procurement, PPE requirements are also specified in hazard assessments, during training, in SDSs, and in job hazard analyses.
+Employees are encouraged to contact the EHS Office for guidance on PPE selection involving hazardous waste.

 Spills of hazardous waste must be cleaned up promptly.
-Whereas, spills less than 1 liter should be cleaned up with a suitable spill kit, the EH&S Office should be contacted for spills greater than 1 liter.
+Spills less than 1 liter should be cleaned up with a suitable spill kit.
+The EHS Office should be contacted for spills greater than 1 liter.
 Additionally, refer to SUNY Cortland's Integrated Contingency Plan for spills with potential to affect the environment.

-Most hazardous waste at SUNY Cortland is disposed of as "virgin chemical waste".
+Unused chemicals are disposed of as "virgin chemical waste".
 A virgin chemical waste is an unprocessed chemical that remains in its original container and has exceeded its expected use.
-Employees should contact the EH&S Office to make arrangements to dispose of these wastes.
+Employees should contact the EHS Office to coordinate disposal of these wastes.